Vaccination Programs Policy

 For Staff and Faculty working in a clinical or patient-care areas that decline the Influenza (Flu) vaccine are required to wear a mask.

-Compliance is required for both seasonal Influenza (Flu) and COVID19, and you will receive weekly reminders during the vaccine campaign period (October 16 - December 16) until you formally decline or complete the attestation or declination.
+- Partial Remote (≤50%): Compliance is required for Influenza vaccination.
+You will receive monthly reminders during the vaccine campaign period until you submit documentation or a declination.

-Ensure your remote work agreements are in place with HR and reflected in UC Path.
-You are exempt from vaccine requirements unless your remote status changes.
+- 100% Remote: If your remote work agreement is approved by HR and reflected in UC Path, you are exempt unless your work status changes.

 Support

-UCR's COVID-19 Resource Center Liaison is available to answer questions and assist with uploading required documentation for compliance.
+UCR's Occupational Health is available to answer questions and assist with uploading required documentation for compliance.

 Email: EHSOCCHEALTH@UCR.EDU